paulscherrerinstitute/wica-http/README.md

 > _**"Simple, but powerful, Channel Access to REST service."**_

-Wica2 includes the goal of the earlier project but expands the vision to target the following primary use case:
+Wica2 includes the goal of the earlier project but expands the vision to target the following use case:

 > _**"Create some software that will enable an end-user to easily create their own customised web pages that show the evolving, live status of one or more EPICS channels of interest."**_